Should You Get Pet Insurance? Here's What Vets Say

-This country has gone to the dogs—not to mention cats, reptiles, fish, and yes, even ferrets.
-Family pets are essentially tiny family members, and as members of the family, they need the same kind of safety net for health concerns that may occur over the years.
+Many people across the country have welcomed furry friends (and scaly ones) in the past year, and when you adopt a new pet, you're going to need all the tips and tricks to take care of them.
+Family pets are essentially tiny family members, and as a part of the household, they need the same kind of safety net for health concerns that may occur over the years.
 Insuring your fluffier family members may give you some peace of mind; you may also be surprised to know that more and more U.S. employers are offering pet health insurance.
 So if you're considering insurance for one or more of your pets, use this guide to smoothly navigate the process.

 Who Should Get Pet Insurance?

 One consideration is whether you can afford to pay for an unexpected illness or emergency, says Jason Hargraves, managing editor for InsuranceQuotes.
 Start by having a discussion with your vet, who likely has experience with various plans and can help you weigh the pros and cons, says Kurt R. Venator, D.V.M., Ph.D., chief veterinary officer for Purina.
 “Some vet clinics offer their own wellness plans, so definitely ask,” Venator says.